 Due to the short half-life of only 122 seconds, the patient can stay on the scanner bed between scans removing the hassle of repositioning.

 The P3 (A) is placed next to a PET-CT scanner (B) and connected to an onsite cyclotron (C).
 Both proton and deuteron cyclotrons are applicable.
-The cyclotron can be placed up to 1,600 feet/500 meters away from the PET scanner.
+The cyclotron needs to be within certain distance to the P3.

 Once the patient and the PET scanner (B) are ready, the P3 (A) will call for 15O- gas from the connected cyclotron.

 For cardiology, the procedure is repeated after a stress agent is injected.
-Due to the short half-life of 15O-water, the repeat scan can start only 10 minutes after the initial scan has started.
+Due to the short half-life of 15O-water, the repeat scan can start only 10 minutes1 after the initial scan has started.

-Once the scan procedure is completed, the aQuant software can analyze the image data and provide the physician (D) with absolute cardiac flow values pr. cardiac segment and the cardiac ejection fraction.
+Once the scan procedure is completed, the aQuant software can analyze the image data and provide the physician (D) with absolute cardiac flow images, values per cardiac segment to be used for aiding clinical interpretation.